Djeg/JamBundle/Resources/doc/installation.md

 Installation
 ============

 For install jam bundle you need nodejs and jam installed on your system.
-For nodejs please refer to the [official website](http://nodejs.org/)
+For nodejs and npm please refer to the [official website](http://nodejs.org/)

 ## Install jamjs